Herbert Edward Douglas Blakiston: Academic career

 Blakiston was devoted to his college and its students.
 He had the lifelong habit of keeping clippings from The Times that mentioned any former student.
-He was badly affected by the deaths of 155 Trinity men during World War 1, many known to him personally.
-In many cases, he personally visited the families of former-students who had been killed to offer condolences.
-After the War, he devoted much effort to a new library that was to be their memorial.
+He was badly affected by the deaths of 155 Trinity men during the First World War, many known to him personally.
+In many cases he personally visited the families of former-students who had been killed to offer condolences.
+After the war, he devoted much effort to a new library that was to be their memorial.
 He wrote 1200 letters asking for donations, partially designed the building himself and paid five percent of its cost from his own pocket.
-The building was eventually completed in 1928.
+The library was eventually opened in 1928.

 Blakiston was later described as unsociable, snobbish, parsimonious and obsessed with finance.
 He had few close friends and made enemies easily.
 His racism was notable even by the standards of the time and he became notorious for it.
-He was strongly against Oxford degrees being awarded to women, which began while he served as university Vice–Chancellor and in spite of all he could to do oppose it.
-The central character Theodore Fletcher, in Joanna Cannan's 1931 satirical novel High Table, was a thinly-disguised, cruel caricature of him.
+He was strongly against Oxford degrees being awarded to women, which began while he served as university vice-chancellor and in spite of all he could to do oppose it.
+The central character in Joanna Cannan's 1931 satirical novel High Table, Theodore Fletcher, is a thinly-disguised, cruel caricature of him.

-During his presidency, Blakiston was largely responsible for college admissions and developed a particular notoriety for refusing applications to Trinity from non-white candidates.
+During his presidency, Blakiston was largely responsible for college admissions and developed a particular notoriety for refusing applications to Trinity from non-white and mixed-race candidates.
 Notably, he stubbornly resisted pressure from the India Office to admit undergraduates from British India, something that government department was attempting to promote.
 During this time, the traditional rivalry between Trinity and Balliol College took on a racial tone as Balliol admitted a number of Asian students.

 Although he was under no compulsion to retire from the College Presidency, he did so on 1 September 1938, having held the post for 31 years.
 He was succeeded by John Weaver.

 Later life

 After living at Trinity College for 57 years, Blakiston moved to Boars Hill, near Oxford.
-On 28 July 1942, he was struck by a car while walking in Boars Hill; he died the next day in the Radcliffe Infirmary without regaining consciousness.
+On 28 July 1942, he was struck by a motorist while walking in Boars Hill; he died the next day in the Radcliffe Infirmary without regaining consciousness.
 His funeral took place in the Trinity College chapel and his ashes were interred in the antechapel.
 He left £100,055 in his will.
 His bequests were to Oxford University and Trinity College for the purchase of works of art.

 Trinity College owns two portraits of him.
 One painted in 1932 by the chemist Cyril Norman Hinshelwood and one painted from a photograph in 1943 by Allan Gwynne-Jones.